TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 • Has the vendor been the subject of any TCPA lawsuits or FCC enforcement actions?

-• Does the purchase agreement include TCPA compliance warranties?
+• Does the purchase agreement include TCPA compliance warranties and indemnification?

-• Can you audit the vendor's consent records?
+• Can you audit the vendor's consent records if a complaint arises?

 For more on evaluating lead vendors, see our buying leads guide.